-Chirp is a product that is a CONCEPT, this entire project had the purpose of having us open our eyes to the possibilities of future, exponential technology in a field that would make a difference to the world.
-As a team, by randomly assembled UX designers, we took on perhaps one of the more complicated and ethically challenging UN goals: “Goal 5, Achieve gender equality and empower all women and girls”.
+Chirp is a CONCEPT product; this entire project had the purpose of having us open our eyes to the possibilities of future, exponential technology in a field that would make a difference to the world.
+As a team, by randomly assembled UX designers, we took on perhaps one of the more complicated and ethically challenging UN goals: "Goal 5, Achieve gender equality and empower all women and girls".
 From this, we narrowed the scope to one key area, domestic violence in Sweden during the Covid 19 pandemic.

 Because of this loaded question, this instantly became something that became important to the entire team, but it left us with so many problems.
-How do we ensure that the one we’re trying to help doesn't get caught and into even more trouble?
-How can we enable this to happen considering the laws of recording, ethical dilemmas and how can we keep it as simple to use as ever.
-But most importantly, how can we ensure that the user of the product doesn’t feel like they’re alone and at increased risk.
+How do we ensure that the one we're trying to help doesn't get caught and into even more trouble?
+How can we enable this to happen considering the laws of recording, ethical dilemmas, and how can we keep it as simple to use as ever.
+But most importantly, how can we ensure that the product user doesn't feel like they're alone and at increased risk.

 "How might we help adult women in domestic relationships become empowered to leave abusive relationships, occurring in the home during Covid-19?"

 When approaching this project, we had a clear goal in mind: To make a difference.
-We were however given two conditions to do this on; 1) The product should take advantage of exponential technology that is either not invented yet, or that we think will become reality within the foreseeable future, and 2) create a solution for one of the UN goals.
-To get the information that we needed, data was gathered from a plethora of newspapers, testimonials from people who knows someone in this position as well well as taking part of the national statistics of Sweden as a whole in recent times - before and during the pandemic alike.
+We were given two conditions to do this on; 1) The product should take advantage of exponential technology that is either not invented yet, or that we think will become a reality within the foreseeable future, and 2) create a solution for one of the UN goals.
+To get the information that we needed, data was gathered from a plethora of newspapers, testimonials from people who know someone in this position, and taking part in the national statistics of Sweden as a whole in recent times - before and during the pandemic alike.

 “In 2019, there were approximately 22 300 sexual oriented crimes registered in Sweden, 95% targeted women”